 After all, the Evil One comes in so many different forms.
 He is as clever as he is destructive and may deploy his forces in open persecution of God’s righteousness, as one would find in North Korea or Iran or China, but there can be little doubt Satan prefers to use subtlety and half-truths to seduce humans into compromising with evil—slowly creating addicts to his counterfeit loves.
 Open persecution can be effective, but it also leads to the great witness of the martyrs, and so it is much better to gradually corrupt a people by controlling what they think and do through cultural pressure.
 This, of course, is our situation.
 No one says we can’t personally identify as some kind of tamed Christian; rather, we are told that to live and be successful in this world, we must prioritize fitting into its corrupt and soul deadening structures.
 No one says we can’t fight; rather, we are told to lay down the armor and weaponry St. Paul says we must carry to thrive in this dying world.
 Without those weapons, we may survive the battles which lay before us, but we certainly will not win any of them.
 We may limp out of the blood red fields of tomorrow, but we certainly will not have helped save anyone we love from the sucking blackness daily begging us for our souls.

-And so, we are called and commanded, for our sake and the world’s, to fight alongside the armor clad warrior God we first meet in the prophecy of Isaiah, ‘…the Lord saw it, and it displeased him that there was no judgment.
+And so, we are called and commanded, for our sake and the world’s, to fight alongside the armor-clad warrior God we first meet in the prophecy of Isaiah, ‘…the Lord saw it, and it displeased him that there was no judgment.
 And he saw that there was no man, and wondered that there was no intercessor: therefore his arm brought salvation unto him; and his righteousness, it sustained him.
-For he put on righteousness as a breastplate, and an helmet of salvation upon his head; and he put on the garments of vengeance for clothing, and was clad with zeal as a cloke.
+For he put on righteousness as a breastplate, and a helmet of salvation upon his head; and he put on the garments of vengeance for clothing, and was clad with zeal as a cloak.
 According to their deeds, accordingly he will repay, fury to his adversaries, recompense to his enemies.…So shall they fear the name of the Lord from the west, and his glory from the rising of the sun.
 When the enemy shall come in like a flood, the Spirit of the Lord shall lift up a standard against him’ (Isaiah 59:15-19).
-Because of our intimate union with Christ—the warrior Messiah who fully revealed His love for us by bleeding for our sins—we are now called to wear the holy amor of God and fight for truth and beauty and goodness until he returns to fully reveal His justice.
+Because of our intimate union with Christ—the warrior Messiah who fully revealed His love for us by bleeding for our sins—we are now called to wear the holy amor of God and fight for truth and beauty and goodness until He returns to fully reveal His justice.
 We are called to be the living harbingers of the righteousness which will soon rain down upon the earth; we are called to be holy warriors marching together against the evil killing our friends and neighbors; we are called to carry the gospel with the divine strength necessary to turn our cheeks when abused, give away our cloaks when defrauded, carry our crosses when the enemy screams, ‘deny God or death.’
-We follow Christ when we are martyrs and when we defend our covenant children and the poor and the weak of our community against the forces of evil which wish to destroy them.

-Unfortunately, the American church again and again has shown that it is not up to the task.
+Unfortunately, the 21st century American church again and again has shown that it is not up to the task.
 This week a poll was released by a Christian organization which found that 80% of American Evangelicals will agree to a statement saying Jesus isn’t really God.
-This disappointment is merely the poisoned fruit of only 11% of Americans reading the Bible everyday, only 27% actually attending a church post-Covid.
-This ignorance is what a disarmed church and nation looks like.
-This is what happens to Christianity when we lose focus on training our hearts and souls and minds to fight in the war between good and evil, when we race to replace the hard, loving work of self-denial, sacrificial worship, and God-focused fasting with weekdays lived for ourselves and weekend churches built to entertain us.
+American Roman Catholics routinely tell pollsters that babies aren’t people until they are convenient.
+This disappointment is merely the poisoned fruit of only 11% of Americans reading the Bible every day and only 27% actually attending a church post-Covid.
+This ignorance is what a disarmed church and broken nation look like: higher and higher Gross Domestic Product and more and more suicidal middle-school girls.
+There are terrible consequences for trading Christianity for the old, hungry gods who are more than willing to use new technology to find pliable acolytes.
+This is what happens when Christianity loses its focus on training the hearts and souls and minds of mankind to fight in the war between good and evil – when we race to replace the hard, loving work of self-denial, sacrificial worship, and prayer with weekdays lived for ourselves and weekend churches built to entertain us.
 A Christian army which refuses to live in the prayer and sacramental life of the church or daily study her manual of Spiritual truth or prepare in any way for the pitiless onslaught of the enemy will not ever win any battles.

 But, it doesn’t have to be this way.
 We still have time, because we still have breath, to take up the weaponry of God and train like the lives of those we love depends upon it.
 We prepare in the same place the church triumphant prepares to return and rid the world of evil forever.
 As a fellow priest wrote just yesterday, ‘All of the judgments that St. John records in Revelation take place during a heavenly worship service after the saints and angels offer up their prayers to Christ.
 Worship is warfare.’
 We are not stronger than the devil, but we serve the Lord who has already defeated him.
 We are not stronger than the murderous forces of our fallen world, but through our victorious Savior, we are strong enough to daily put on His armor and war against the darkness with the love which shines in the darkness, the love which heals dying daughters, the love which raises dead sons.
 Let us then be strong in the Lord, let us pray without ceasing, and let us march against the darkness together.